Confidence intervals for the Poisson distribution: Conventional methods

 \subsection{Kabaila-Byrne intervals}

 Kabaila and Byrne~\cite{Kabaila2001} propose a confidence interval that is ``shortest'' in the sense that any further shortening would cause the interval to undercover for some values of $\mu$.
 More completely, their interval is designed to satisfy the criteria of optimal coverage, shortest length, and strict ordering.
 The reader is referred to~\cite{Kabaila2001} for the algorithm, which we have implemented in MATLAB.
 Fig.~\ref{fig:KBCrow} shows a comparison of Kabaila\&Byrne and Crow\&Gardner confidence intervals.
 They generally track, but the Kabaila\&Byrne intervals tend to be shifted higher and are longer intervals than Crow\&Gardner.
+However, the Kabaila\&Byrne intervals are constructed requiring strict ordering, which is not satisfied by Crow\&Gardner intervals~\cite{Kabaila2001,Schilling2017}.

 The Kabaila\&Byrne interval, similarly to what we mentioned earlier for Crow\&Gardner, is not derivable from inverting a test statistic.
 Instead, it corresponds to a family of different test statistics for each value of $\alpha$~\cite{Thulin2017}.